Stories making the Swiss Sunday papers

 Support for pension reform

-Former social democratic parliamentarian Ruth Dreifuss has expressed her support for the reformed old age pension scheme that was accepted by parliament on March 16.
+Former social democratic cabinet minister Ruth Dreifuss has expressed her support for the reformed old age pension scheme that was accepted by parliament on March 16.
 “The system has been blocked for 22 years, and now it is unblocked," she said in an interview with newspaper Le Matin Dimanche.
 Dreifuss, who became the first woman to hold the role of Swiss president in 1998, introduced the nation's last pension reform plan in 1995.
 She noted that while for many women, the increase of the retirement age from 64 to 65 years is “a disappointment,” the reform packaged is still “balanced” and “still offers [women] many compensations”.
 Dreifuss maintained that rejecting the reforms will do nothing to advance progress towards equal pay, and that it is general inequality, rather than the increased retirement age, that is truly problematic for women.
 “It is the differences in wages, the fact that women continue to see their burdens increase between work, family and other activities,” she told the French-language paper.

 swissinfo.ch and agencies/cl